johnsoncodehk/tsslint/README.md

 To enable TSSLint in your IDE, follow these steps:

+1. **Ensure that you are using the workspace TSDK.**
-1. Add the `@tsslint/typescript-plugin` dependency to your project.
+2. Add the `@tsslint/typescript-plugin` dependency to your project.
-2. Open your `tsconfig.json` file.
+3. Open your `tsconfig.json` file.
-3. In the `compilerOptions` section, add the following code:
+4. In the `compilerOptions` section, add the following code:
 	```jsonc
 	{
 		"compilerOptions": {